Hi everyone! Today I want to share this great infographic on aha moments — how today’s world icons got their ideas and inspiration:

 Some of the stories that struck me:

 - AirBNB: Those of us who travel frequently would know AirBNB — pretty much the largest vacation rental site in the world with over half a million listings worldwide.
-Turns out that its founders, Brian Chesky and Joe Gebbia, got their AHA for AirBNB when they earned cash from turning their living room (they were roommates then) into a bed and breakfast, because both of them couldn’t afford rent for their loft.
+Turns out that its founders, Brian Chesky and Joe Gebbia, got their AHA for AirBNB when they earned cash from turning their living room into a bed and breakfast, because both of them couldn’t afford rent for their loft.
 They realized the potential for alternative lodging and subsequently started AirBNB.

 - Instant Noodles: In a world where we’re constantly busy, instant noodles have become our go-to food.
 Momofuku Ando, inventor of instant noodles and founder of Nissin Foods, got the idea of instant noodles in 1948, when Japan was plagued by post-war poverty: